sankalp1999/3rdSem-Data-Structures-Lab/README.md

     Check out the concept of deliberate practice.
 In [general](https://jamesclear.com/deliberate-practice-theory#:~:text=Deliberate%20practice%20refers%20to%20a,specific%20goal%20of%20improving%20performance.) and CP related [Here](https://www.redgreencode.com/deliberate-practice-for-software-developers/)

     You need to be consistent and know the fact that it is going to be ridiculously hard.
 At the time of writing this, I am myself not good at CP.
     But it's fun and one of the best ways to build problem solving, thinking, programming and debugging skills.
 (There are many other benefits).
+You also become a fast learner in the process.
        - [What CP is all about](https://qr.ae/TjA0uu)
        - [How to get start with CP - by Sameer Gulati](https://www.youtube.com/watch?v=qG3tT_CaA68)  Check his other videos as well.
        - Check out Errichto's video as well.